cucabel/cucabel/README.md

 - Data structures
 - JWT

-In Progress, developing apps with Python, and learning node.js (MERN)

-To Do, TDD and Microservicies

 <!--
 **cucabel/cucabel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.